 - Pulling a pack along with the Trekker’s Friend hiking trailer.

-Six repetitions were done for each mode of travel, and for each of four weights when taking the pack.
+In each study six repetitions were done for each mode of travel, and for each of four weights when taking the pack.
 This means a total of 54 test walks were conducted (6 with no load, 24 carrying the backpack, and 24 pulling the backpack), producing 54 sets of measurements.

-The three main variables that were measured were:
+In both studies, the three main variables that were measured were:

 - Energy expenditure – in kilocalories (kcal)